Support staff working in pastoral areas including Learning Mentors and Behaviour Mentors.

 The areas covered include:

-- an outline of the basic theories which underpin child development
+- an outline of some of the basic theories which underpin child development

 - the issues behind poor behaviour that lead to many pupils being unable to access learning

 - specific stressors which can impact on a child’s education including additional needs and environmental factors

 - the impact of transfer and transition

 The course also aims to give practitioners practical resources and knowledge to help them to work effectively to improve outcomes for children.

 Efective monitoring, evaluation and assessment methods are vital and those included in the course will allow effective measurement of the impact of interventions so that they can be more focused and enable practitioners to more effectively tailor